 - Customer service: Does the insurer have a reputation for meeting its customers' needs?

 These three factors contribute to effective insurance coverage: Ultimately, policies should strike a balance between affordability and providing enough coverage for your assets.
-Additionally, insurers should back up their protection with attentive customer service and a satisfactory claims service.
+Additionally, insurers should back up their protection with attentive customer service and satisfactory claims service.

 Below, we've taken a deeper look at the measurements relevant to affordability, coverage and service.

-Affordability: comparing motorcycle insurance prices in Massachusetts
+Affordability: Comparing motorcycle insurance prices in Massachusetts

 Cost is often the main determining factor for people shopping for motorcycle insurance.
 We requested quotes from providers using addresses across Massachusetts.
 This way, we were able to arrive at a reasonable approximation of the average price of insurance in the state.